senderle/doppio/README.md

 ├── the rest of the app
 ```

-Now, build and launch docker-compose, from the root directory:
+Now, build and launch docker-compose from the root directory:

     $ docker-compose build
     $ docker-compose up